xatapult/xtpxlib-common/README.md

 **`xtpxlib`** is a library containing software for processing XML, using languages like XSLT, XProc etc. It consists of several separate components, named `xtpxlib-*`.
 Everything can be found on GitHub ([https://github.com/eriksiegel](https://github.com/eriksiegel)).

 **`xtpxlib-common`** ([https://github.com/eriksiegel/xtpxlib-common](https://github.com/eriksiegel/xtpxlib-common)) is the common, shared, component of xtpxlib.
-It is used by most other `xtpxlib `components.
+It is used by most other `xtpxlib` components.

 ----

 ## Using `xtpxlib`

 * Clone the GitHub repository to some appropriate location on disk.
-That's basicly it for installation.
+That's basically it for installation.
 * If you use more than one `xtpxlib` component, all repositories must be cloned in the same base directory.

 ----